Minsara Kanavu: Plot

 Priya is a student at Lawrence School, Ooty.
 She is known for her friendly, and precocious nature.
 Since childhood Priya is interested in singing, and attending church.
 Priya's father Amalraj is a widower and a clothing industrialist who expects Priya to look after Amalraj Garments, but her desire is to become a nun.
 Amalraj tries to stop this by unsuccessfully arranging a marriage for Priya.
 Thomas Thangadurai, a non-resident Indian, returns to his home town Ooty after earning his Ph.D. from Harvard to look after his father James Thangadurai's business.
 James, a former associate of Amalraj, had set up his clothing business opposite Amalraj's factory.
 Amalraj dislikes James due to his boorish and clumsy attitude, even though Thomas and Priya are childhood friends.

 Priya, after several years as a Novice at the convent, unexpectedly meets Thomas, who is visiting his aunt, the Mother Superior of the Lawrence School.
 He takes Priya's help in surprising his aunt with a gift on her birthday, and falls in love with Priya but is unable to tell her.
 Thomas is shocked when he learns of Priya's ambition to become a nun; he approaches a hairstylist named Deva, who is known for his ability to change women's minds, to dissuade her.
 Deva is hesitant but accepts.
 Deva and his friend, a blind, aspiring musician named Guru, befriend Priya and persuade her to join their music troupe.
 Priya's singing talent helps the troupe gain recognition and they are approached to audition for a film.
 Deva, Guru, and the rest of the troupe play tricks to make Priya fall in love with Thomas.
 Deva soon realises that he is also falling in love with Priya.

 Complications arise when Priya reciprocates Deva's love and Thomas, with the help of Deva, declares his love to Priya.
 Priya finds out about Deva's reason for his association with her and, feeling betrayed, decides to return to the convent to undergo Novitiate.
 She quits the music troupe in Chennai and leaves.
 Deva tries to persuade Priya to remain with the troupe but he gets into a serious accident and falls into a coma.
 Priya undergoes the training but cannot forget Deva.
-Deva recovers from his coma and is visited by Thomas, who is disappointed that Priya cannot be with her but realises that Deva and Priya are meant for each other.
+Deva recovers from his coma and is visited by Thomas, who is disappointed that Priya cannot be with him but realises that Deva and Priya are meant for each other.
 Thomas rushes to the convent on the day Priya is to become a nun and, with the help of the Mother Superior, changes her mind and persuades her to marry Deva.

 Thomas, now a priest, baptizes the daughter of Deva and Priya, who are married.
 Deva is looking after his father-in-law's business and Priya is working as a full-time singer.
 Guru has become a renowned music composer but is facing charges of plagiarism; James redistributes his wealth to everyone.